OpsHubProduct/OIM-Documentation/docs/integrate/integration-configuration.md

 </p>

 * Enabling reconciliation for any row enables it for all rows in that configuration.
-    * Since one entity is common across all routing rules, OIM manages them together to maintain data consistency and prevent partial updates.
+    * Since one entity is common across all routing rules, <code class="expression">space.vars.SITENAME</code> manages them together to maintain data consistency and prevent partial updates.
     * In the below image, if reconciliation is enabled for the Bug-Bug config row, then the Bug-Epic row reconciliation will be enabled.

  <p align="center">